How to RegisterPOINT-OF-CARE ULTRASOUND CERTIFICATION ACADEMY

 |Testing Environment||A quiet test taking environment is recommended.
 Exams include audio and video components.
 Appropriate lighting and minimal distractions will improve the experience.|

 Interested in Certifying your Entire Team?

-Connect with us to discuss your group's POCUS needs and receive training and certification recommendations, group discounts, and more.
+Connect with us and we'll prepare a custom package to meet your group's training and certification needs.

-Victor Rao MBBS, DMRD, RDMS (APCA) Introduction Transabdominal ultrasound is a quick and easy modality to clinically assess a patient presenting with signs and symptoms...
+By Victor Rao MBBS, DMRD, RDMS (APCA) Introduction Transabdominal ultrasound is a quick and easy modality to clinically assess a patient presenting with signs and...

 Top Five FOAMed Resources for POCUS: A Medical Student Review Author: Mel Ebeling, BS Artifact?
 Attenuation?
 The Doppler Effect?
 Fanning vs. Sliding vs. Rocking?
 Let’s...